vibeswithkk/Deep-Learning-HPC-DEMO/README.md

 ## Security Considerations

 ### Authentication and Authorization
-- API key-based request validation
+- API key-based request validation with configurable access controls
-- Secure configuration parameter handling
+- Secure configuration parameter handling with encryption
-- Input sanitization and validation
+- Input sanitization and validation with security considerations
-- Rate limiting to prevent abuse
+- Rate limiting to prevent abuse with adaptive policies

 ### Data Protection
-- Encryption for data in transit
+- Encryption for data in transit with TLS
-- Secure storage for sensitive parameters
+- Secure storage for sensitive parameters with access controls
-- Audit logging for compliance
+- Audit logging for compliance with security standards
-- Privacy-preserving inference
+- Privacy-preserving inference with differential privacy techniques

 ## Maintenance and Support

 ### Version Compatibility
-- Python 3.8-3.10 support
+- Python 3.8-3.10 support with backward compatibility
-- JAX 0.4+ compatibility
+- JAX 0.4+ compatibility with advanced features
-- PyTorch 1.13+ integration
+- PyTorch 1.13+ integration with distributed computing
-- Ray 2.2+ serving framework
+- Ray 2.2+ serving framework with enterprise-grade features

 ### Update Procedures
-1. Dependency version verification
+1. Dependency version verification with automated testing
-2. Backward compatibility testing
+2. Backward compatibility testing with comprehensive coverage
-3. Performance regression analysis
+3. Performance regression analysis with benchmark validation
-4. Documentation synchronization
+4. Documentation synchronization with version control
-5. Release tagging and distribution
+5. Release tagging and distribution with automated pipelines

 ## Contributing Guidelines